istio/istio.io/content/docs/setup/kubernetes/platform-setup/aws/index.md

 keywords: [platform-setup,aws]
 ---

-To setup the AWS with Kops cluster for Istio, follow these instructions:
+Follow these instructions to prepare an AWS cluster with Kops for Istio.

 When you install a new cluster with Kubernetes version 1.9, the prerequisite to enable `admissionregistration.k8s.io/v1beta1` is covered.